Eilean Donan Castle Visitor Guide

 The first known inhabitants on the island were a Christian order who dedicated a church to the 7th-century Saint Donnan of Eigg, but it wasn’t until the 13th century that the island changed from a site of religious worship to a fortified castle.

-On hearing this the British government sent three Royal Navy frigates to bring the Jacobites under control, and through a combination of cannon bombardments and ground-based attacks the Jacobites and Spanish were forced to retreat.
+On hearing this, the British government sent three Royal Navy frigates to bring the Jacobites under control, and after a combination of cannon bombardments and ground-based attacks, the Jacobites and Spanish were forced to retreat.
+As the English troops moved in, a search was ordered to discover if the supposed stockpile of gunpowder actually existed, which it did, and more than 300 barrels of the explosive were uncovered.

-It was to be nearly two hundred years before Eilean Donan Castle was resurrected into the structure that we see today, thanks to the efforts of Lt Colonel John MacRae-Gilstrap (a descendant of the MacRae clan) who had the buildings completely rebuilt as a family home using the stones from the original fortification.
+It was nearly two hundred years before Eilean Donan Castle was resurrected into the building we see today, thanks to the efforts of Lt.
+Colonel John MacRae-Gilstrap (a descendant of the MacRae clan), who had the structure completely rebuilt as family homes using stones from the original fortification.
+As the castle was rebuilt, the iconic bridge was also added along with a central keep which served as the MacRae family home.

-Things to do
+Things to Do

 Castle Exploration: Eilean Donan Castle is the quintessential Scottish fortress.
 Immerse yourself in its history from the grandeur of the Banqueting Hall to the stunning views over Loch Duich from the courtyard.